fpgaprince/rtd/docs/source/advance.rst

 You can then use this signal to reset the rest of the design.
 This clock creates a clean reset signal that is at least one cycle wide, and synchronous to the domain in which it applies.

-    which means understand when to use set/reset and when to use the clock enable.
+Which means understand when to use set/reset and when to use the clock enable.

 **Pushing the Logic from the Control Pin to the Data Pin**